xorydev/solcrypt-ds/README.md

 # Solcrypt
-A "hobby project" ransomware that isn't really meant to be used for illegal purposes.
+A datastealer variant of a "hobby project" ransomware that isn't really meant to be used for illegal purposes.
 I made this for fun, ok?
 Don't get me in legal trouble for it

 ## Setup